helloworld-UwU/agar3000/README.md

 Take a photo with your smartphone and let agar3000 prove you wrong.

-- No hyperparameters required.
+- No fine-tuning  or supervision required.
 Just an input path with your images and an output path for results
-- Can analyse up to 30 images per minut in normal mode and up to 80 images per minut with GPU acceleration.
+- Can analyse up to 20 images per minute in CPU-mode and up to 65 with GPU acceleration.

 ## Requirements